 However, a £6000 balance transfer is more likely to be ….
 Read More »

 The promotional offers on the HSBC balance transfer credit card have now changed with effect from 16th July 2018.

 The HSBC balance transfer credit card offers new customers 0% interest for 32 months on balance transfers, with a 1.4% balance transfer fee (minimum £5) and a representative 19.9% APR (variable).

 The HSBC balance transfer credit card offers had included a £25 cashback offer for customers who apply for the HSBC 32 month balance transfer card before 16th July 2018.
 This cashback offer ….
 Read More »

 The Post Office balance transfer card from Post Office Money has a new 0% deal on balance transfers with effect from 7th February 2018.

 The Post Office balance transfer card now offers UK customers 0% for up to 35 months on balance transfers for transfers made within 3 months of account opening.
 A 2.85% balance transfer fee applies applies and the card has a representative 18.9% APR variable.
 Customers may receive a shorter balance transfer introductory period and a different APR ….
 Read More »

 Balance Transfer Questions

-Here at Balance Transfer Expert we have recently seen many UK credit card customers looking for answers to questions about a balance transfer from someone else’s credit card.
+Here at Balance Transfer Expert we have seen many UK credit card customers looking for an answer regarding making a balance transfer to another person.